 Collaborative law replaces court hearings and self-interest with multiple collaborative sessions and an honest concern for the other family members’ well-being.
 Each party is represented by a collaboratively trained attorney, and both parties sign a participation agreement to resolve their differences via a series of meetings with counsel rather than in court.
 If the process comes apart and litigation is necessary, the parties generally have to start over with different attorneys.
 So, everyone is committed to the collaborative law model.
 Like mediation, the process works best in divorce matters.
 If a less adversarial approach appeals to you, a collaborative lawyer can guide you through the process and still protect your rights.

 The law firm of Feldstein Grinberg Lang & McKee, P.C. has successfully helped Pennsylvania families resolve their disputes in both mediation and collaborative law processes.
 We would consider it an honor to help your family as well.
-Contact our firm today at 412-436-5788 or online to arrange your confidential consultation.
+Call our firm today at 412-471-0677 or contact us online to arrange your confidential consultation.